Midvel/contracts-test-project/README.md

 ### Deploy
 Before proceeding with the deployment process, make sure you have read a [Configuration](#Configuration) section and set up the `.env` file.

-Run `$ npm run deploy` and follow the CLI instructions to deploy the smart-contracts.
-For now, the following Ethereum networks are supported:
-- Development (locally)
-- Kovan
-- Mainnet